dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 S-3 enhances efficiency through simple, on-the-fly dependency management using the `ABORTED` tag.
 For our running example of block B, An execution driven by S-3 with four threads may be able to avoid several of the re-executions incurred in S-2 by waiting on an ABORTED mark.
-A possible execution of S-3 may achieve very close to optimal scheduling as shown below.
+Despite the high-contention B scenario, a possible execution of S-3 may achieve very close to optimal scheduling as shown below.

 * possible time steps S-3 goes through with four threads:
   1. parallel execution of TX1, TX2, TX3, TX4; validation of TX2, TX3 fail; `nextValidation` set to 3